 And here I am with the chance to say a bit of thanks.
 How does one show the gratitude for all that the FOW accomplish?
 How can one thank each of you enough for making this festival possible, year after year?
 How can one possibly say enough for the many tireless years of outstanding service from Terry Hawkings?
 She embodies so much of the simple dignity, passion, joy, and discipline that are the key ingredients of our volunteer spirit.
-Her stepping down as co-chair of the steering committee is such a monumental moment in our administrative history and is only made bearable by her assurance she is still ready to roll up her sleeves and contribute.
+She has co-chaired for several years and has assured us she is still ready to roll up her sleeves and contribute as co-chair and in other roles.
 Each of us that have had the pleasure of collaborating with her understands just what she means to GRSF and to Winona itself.

 I deal in numbers a great deal in my job, both quantifiable and those not as easy to pin down.
 Simply put, $90,000 this year is what the FOW saved GRSF, if you use the government statistic for counting the cost of their service.
 But truly, we who work in the arts know this is not an easily countable sum.
 It is impossible to say what the FOW actually add, but I will leave it to Shakespeare, who has a way with words, to sum up what might be at the heart of all in our beloved FOW.
 Their spirit to forever pitch in to build a better Festival (and perhaps a bit of essential madness- if one factors in the original quoted context) is at the heart of Ophelia’s lines from Hamlet: ” We know what we are now, but know not what we may be.” ~ Lee Gundersheimer, Managing Director